sebsassi/zebradm/README.md

 cmake --install build --prefix <install directory>
 ```

-Note: this library aims to use the C++20 standard.
-Therefore, a sufficiently modern compiler is
-required.
-At least GGC 13 or Clang 17 is recommended.
-The library may compile at any point with
-compilers down to GCC 11 and Clang 14, but no guarantees are made about this.
+*Note: this library currently uses the C++20 standard, though future versions will use C++23.
+It
+therefore requires a sufficiently modern compiler.*

+*This libray is developed on and for Linux platforms.
+If yo're on Windows and need to use MSVC,
+you're on your own.*

 ## Usage